TonyPurple/upgraded-octo-fortnight/README.md

 - Pushes it to GitHub while you're busy doing actual work

 I used an SSH key and systemd to manage the SSH agent.
-Then, I just set up an hourly Cron job and now I watch those green squares keep rolling in like clockwork. no interruptions - just pure, automated "productivity."
+Then, I just set up a systemd service to run the script, and a systemd timer to trigger the service so now I watch those green squares keep rolling in like clockwork. no interruptions - just pure, automated "productivity."

 ## The Bottom Line